Tule Lake (Lake County, California)

-Tule Lake is a seasonal lake in Lake County, California.
+Tule Lake (/ˈtuːli:/ TOO-lee) is a seasonal lake in Lake County, California.
 It is named after the edible bullrushes, or tules, that used to surround the lake.
 These have been cleared and the lake partly drained to support agriculture, but it still floods every winter.
 In summer it is used for growing wild rice and grazing cattle.
 There have been proposals to restore the lake to its original wetlands condition.

 Location

 Tule Lake is in Lake County, California at an elevation of 1335 ft.

 The lake is bordered by Scotts Creek, which defines its south shore, and California State Route 20 to the north.

-The lake is named after the plentiful tules (Schoenoplectus acutus) that used to grow around it.
+The lake is named after the plentiful tules that used to grow around it.
 (Note: Tules are a valuable source of food.

 Young shoots can be peeled and eaten raw or boiled.

 Young shoots and roots can be roast or sliced and fried.

 Bruised young roots can be boiled down to produce sweet syrup.

 Flour can be made from the older tule roots by peeling and cutting them up, crushing, boiling, removing any fiber and drying.

 The seeds may be dried and mixed with the flour.)

 Hydrology

 Tule Lake is a seasonal lake that forms in the winter when Scotts Creek overflows its banks.

 The lake floods every year except when there is a severe drought.

 It drains along Scotts Creek into Rodman Slough, which flows into Clear Lake.

 There is only a slight change in elevation along Scotts Creek between Blue Lakes, Tule Lake and Clear Lake, and the channel is shallow and prone to flooding.

-Parts of Bachelor Valley may be flooded when Tule Lake backs up and passed through the culverts under highway 20.
+Parts of Bachelor Valley may be flooded when Tule Lake backs up and passed through the culverts under Highway 20.

 Tule Lake serves to reduce sedimentation in Clear Lake, because the high flows of Scotts Creek spread out in the lake, slow down and drop their sediment.